 Perpetrator Programme: Respect Model

 MENSCAPE offers a Domestic Abuse Perpetrator Programme (DAPP) incorporating the Respect Model, including materials and programme standards (Behaviour change work).
 It aims to raise awareness of domestic abuse, its impact, and encouraging behaviour change.
 This is a structured, 24-week, one-to-one online intervention for individuals who want to take responsibility for harmful or abusive behaviour within intimate or family relationships.
+However, please note that MENSCAPE is not a Respect-accredited programme.

-The programme is delivered by Roy Akins, a Respect-trained facilitator and qualified, registered Social Worker with over 25 years of professional experience.
+The programme is delivered by Roy Akins, an Integrative Counsellor, Respect-trained Facilitator and a qualified, registered Independent Social Worker with over 25 years of professional experience.
 He has worked at both practitioner and managerial levels across the Criminal Justice System, including Youth Justice, Probation, and Prisons, with extensive one-to-one experience working with perpetrators of domestic abuse across all levels of risk, alongside over five years’ experience as a Domestic Abuse Perpetrator Lead in Children’s Social Care.
+Subsequently, the MENSCAPE DAPP is grounded in extensive professional experience and informed by evidence-based domestic abuse practice and focuses on:

 Increasing accountability for behaviour